 - We continue to provide apprenticeship opportunities for people to develop the skills needed for the roles within the Council.
-These are advertised on our main recruitment website. - We offer staff relevant training, short courses, and qualifications so that Council staff can maintain their continuous professional development and provide an effective and efficient service. - We provide specific training schemes for jobs that we find it difficult to recruit to, like the 'Grow Our Own Social Worker' project, which focuses on providing training for staff that wish to become qualified Social Workers.
+These are advertised on our main recruitment website. - We offer staff relevant development opportunities, including leadership development, short courses, and qualifications so that Council staff can maintain their continuous professional development and provide an effective and efficient service.

-- We provide offer the 'Care First' employee assistance programme, which is a 24-hour confidential support service that is available for staff to access voluntarily.
-It provides advice, guidance, and counselling services, as well as tips to help staff improve their general well-being. - Communities for Work Plus continues to support people to support people to get into work - Mid Wales Regional Skills Partnership continue to develop workforce skills based upon local need - Young people are being supported through developing their education and skills through the Transforming Education programme.
+- We provide specific training schemes for jobs that we find it difficult to recruit to, like the 'Grow Our Own Social Worker' project, which focuses on providing training for staff that wish to become qualified Social Workers. - The Council completes comprehensive workforce planning each year to ensure that it has the right staff in place with the right skills and experience.
+A corporate learning and developing plan will be delivered to meet the identified needs. - The Council already pays the Real Living Wage to all staff and from April 2023 to its Apprentices. - We provide offer the 'Care First' employee assistance programme, which is a 24-hour confidential support service that is available for staff to access voluntarily.
+It provides advice, guidance, and counselling services, as well as tips to help staff improve their general well-being. - Communities for Work Plus continues to support people to get into work. - We continue to provide support to adults with disabilities to seek employment or volunteering opportunities. - The Mid Wales Regional Skills Partnership continue to develop workforce skills based upon local need. - Young people are being supported to develop their education and skills through the Transforming Education programme.